35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Walk around the gardens and take your Instagram picture of the big hand sticking out of the mountain.

-Launch yourself in the air on the swing, and most of all, eat one of the delicious dishes or/and deserts on the terrace while admiring the volcanos.
+Launch yourself in the air on the swing, and most of all, eat one of the delicious dishes and/or desserts on the terrace while admiring the volcanoes.

 How to get to Hobbitenango

-If you go on a weekday, get a Uber to their ticket counter 40Q, there you will pay the fee of 50Q and will wait for your turn to get a lift to the entrance through a very steep road.
+If you go on a weekday, take an Uber to their ticket counter at 40Q.
+There, you will pay the 50Q fee and wait for your turn to get a lift to the entrance, which is accessible via a very steep road.

-On a Sunday, you can pay the full price of 150Q which includes the entry fee and a scrumptious buffet brunch.
+On Sundays, you can pay the full price of 150Q, which includes the entry fee and a scrumptious buffet brunch.

 27. Visit one of the nearby coffee plantations

-Antigua is surrounded by coffee farms.
-It is the closeness of the three volcanos that makes the soil rich in minerals, ideal for coffee growth.
+Coffee farms surround Antigua.
+The closeness of the three volcanoes makes the soil rich in minerals, ideal for coffee growth.
 And the reason why Guatemalan coffee is so good!

-I would suggest going on a coffee tour of a local farm.
-If you decide to go on your own, you can always get a Uber and get to Finca La Azotea, a family-owned farm where you will be given a small tour for 75Q and you can enjoy a nice lunch or a drink and hang out in the beautiful gardens.
+I suggest going on a coffee tour of a local farm.
+If you decide to go on your own, you can always get an Uber and get to Finca La Azotea, a family-owned coffee farm.
+There, you will be given a small tour for 75Q, and you can enjoy a nice lunch or a drink and hang out in the beautiful gardens.

-You can even bring your laptop with you and spend there the entire day working in these magical surroundings.
+You can even bring your laptop and spend the entire day working in these magical surroundings.
 The food is delicious.

 There is also a chocolate shop where you can book a chocolate-making class.